rarnaout/Covid19-NP-Swab/README.md

 <a name="flock"></a>
 ## Flock

 "Flock" is the name of the bristle material.
 It can be ordered from e.g. www.flockit.com as a powder.
 The below information comes from extremely helpful conversations with them and Celluseude, the manufacturer.
-(Please remember your flock manufacturers and distributors this holiday season.)

-- The nylon flock on the tip of the picture is 3 denier (3 dtex) *(1)*
+- The nylon flock on the tip in the close-up picture above is 3 denier (= 3 dtex) *(1)*

 - The flock on the flocked swab above was likely applied using electrostatic deposition: flock coated with something positively charged, shaft coated with adhesive and electrically grounded.
 We do not need to do this: the previous version of swabs, still widely in use, have matted flock and they work well enough (slightly lower sensitivity but clinically for now we'll take it)